Yoast/wordpress-seo/readme.txt

 * Adds WebPage markup for all pages.
 * Adds Article markup for posts, with Person markup for the author.
 * Adds MySpace, SoundCloud, Tumblr and YouTube URL input fields to people's profiles.
+* Merges the 'Company or person' and 'Social profiles' steps together in the configuration wizard to have all data for the Person markup together.
 * Changes the 'Organization or Person' section of the Knowledge graph settings to allow selecting an author that is the 'Person'.
 * Optimizes the code to avoid an unnecessary DB query to remove notifications storage when it's already empty.
-Props to [rmc47](https://github.com/rmc47)
+Props to [rmc47](https://github.com/rmc47).
-* Improves the accessibility of the breadcrumbs by adding `aria-current` to the active item
+* Improves the accessibility of the breadcrumbs by adding `aria-current` to the active item.
 * Adds 'filesize' to whitelisted properties on ''$image'.
-Props to [cmmarslender](https://github.com/cmmarslender)
+Props to [cmmarslender](https://github.com/cmmarslender).

 Bugfixes: